bigtreetech/docs/docs/Panda_Jetpack_V2.md

 * Step 6 – Attach Jetpack Front Housing Assembly

-    Push firmly on the fan's outer frame to dislodge it.
+    Remove the screw securing the fan, then push on the fan’s outer frame from the front face of the housing to dislodge it.

     <img src=img/PandaJetpackV2/install_15.jpg width="300"/>

-    Align the holes and insert the fan into the Panda Jetpack V2.
-Connect the fan cable to the corresponding port on the Panda Jetpack V2 PCBA.
+    Position the fan into its location on the Panda Jetpack V2, aligning its mounting holes with those on the housing.
+Insert the previously removed screws and tighten them securely to mount the fan.
+Connect the fan's cable to the designated FAN port on the Panda Jetpack V2 printed circuit board assembly (PCBA).

     <img src=img/PandaJetpackV2/install_16.jpg width="300"/>